Please Forgive Me: Critical reception

-Larry Flick from Billboard felt that the song "casts him in a familiar role: mournful romantic", and stated that the "guitar-framed rock ballad is an easy smash, thanks to Adams' friendly, world-weathered rasp, and an infectious chorus."
+Larry Flick from Billboard magazine felt the song "casts him in a familiar role: mournful romantic", and stated that the "guitar-framed rock ballad is an easy smash, thanks to Adams' friendly, world-weathered rasp, and an infectious chorus."
 He also described it as a "stately tune" and a "delicious hit of ear candy."
 Dave Sholin from the Gavin Report commented, "Among rock's most talented balladeers, Adams once again collaborates with "Mutt" Lange on a sensational production."
-A reviewer from Liverpool Echo viewed the song as "another husky ballad with the kind of simple structure and simple sentiment which should ensure the widest appeal."
+Liverpool Echo named the song "another husky ballad with the kind of simple structure and simple sentiment which should ensure the widest appeal."
 Pan-European magazine Music & Media wrote that it is a "unmistakably part of the Adams' family of great rock ballads."
-Pete Stanton from Smash Hits gave "Please Forgive Me" two out of five, feeling that it "treads the same path" as "(Everything I Do) I Do It for You", "but doesn't grab the heartstrings in the same way.
+Pete Stanton from Smash Hits gave "Please Forgive Me" a score of two out of five, feeling that it "treads the same path" as "(Everything I Do) I Do It for You", "but doesn't grab the heartstrings in the same way.
 The throaty vocals are still there".

 Music video

-The accompanying music video for "Please Forgive Me" was filmed in a recording studio and features Adams, his band and a dog.
+The accompanying music video for "Please Forgive Me" was directed by English photographer, artist, director, cinematographer and filmmaker Andrew Catlin.
+It was filmed in a recording studio and features Adams, his band and a German shepherd dog.
 Adams and his bandmates befriended the dog—who belonged to the studio owner—whilst recording the track.
+The video also received a large amount of TV airplay.
 The video for Adams' 2008 single "I Thought I'd Seen Everything" resembles the music video.